skain183/website_FIFA_SA/README.md

 # FIFA World Cup 2034 – Saudi Arabia Fan Website
+this is a demo project made by freashmans in cs managed to learn web dev in almost a week .
 ## Project Overview

-This is a web-based fan guide for the FIFA World Cup 2034 hosted in Saudi Arabia.
-It provides visitors with key services such as match schedules, ticket booking, hotel recommendations, language tips, transportation guidance, and a smart chatbot assistant.
+a web-based fan guide for the FIFA World Cup 2034 hosted in Saudi Arabia.
+It provides visitors with key services such as match schedules, ticket booking, hotel recommendations, language tips, transportation guidance, and a smart chatbot assistant .

----

 ## How to Install & Run the Project